Somers Education Foundation

 • SEF also accepts "In Memorium" gifts and has an "Honor Thy Teacher" category for donations.

 • In 2017, the Annual Brewfest was introduced and was so popular, it continued into 2018 and 2019.
-In 2020 and 2021, it was canceled due to the pandemic but is on SEF's agenda for 2022.
+It was canceled in 2020 and 2021 due to the pandemic.
+It came roaring back in April 2022 and has been incredibly successful.

 SEF is always open to suggestions for other fundraising possibilities.